vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

    * A style rule is made of **three** parts:

         * selector - A selector is an HTML tag at which a style will be applied
-        * property - A proprety is a type of attribute of HTML tag.
+        * property - A property is a type of attribute of HTML tag.
         * value - Values are assigned to properties

 4. Explain the CSS selectors.